jianrong7/cheatsheets/README.md

 # NUS Cheatsheets

 A compilation of my notes and exam cheatsheets.
-They also contain a mini-review of the module
+They also contain a mini-review of the module.

 Feel free to use them and edit to your liking!